-International trade is more volatile than ever.
-Brexit, trade disputes, covid-19, digitalisation… external events and trends impact traditional trade patterns.
+International trade remains a highly volatile area in business, and subject to successive disruptive trends.
+Brexit, trade disputes, covid-19, digitalization, the Russia-Ukraine conflict, transport and energy prices… external events and trends impact international trade patterns.
 A customs strategy matters, both at the level of the authorities and at the level of the economic operator.
 Defining such strategy requires insight in the EU customs policy environment and stakeholders.
 It also requires understanding of the current regulatory framework and technology tools relevant for a specific supply chain or product, and how to monitor future change.

 This advanced module can be taken by participants who have already passed the basic programme or can prove that they have obtained an equivalent degree of experience.